pavlovic-bojan/Booking/README.md

 # Booking
-This repository is the result of my independent project to train certain things.
+This repository is the result of my independent project to train certain things in QA Automation.

 I spent 7 days on the realization of setup this project